NirGeron98/Simon-Game/README.md

 - Enhance mobile responsiveness.
 - Add more visual effects and animations for a more dynamic experience.

-## Contributions

-Contributions, issues, and feature requests are welcome!
-Feel free to check out the [issues page](https://github.com/your-username/simon-game/issues).

-## License

-This project is licensed under the **MIT License**.
-See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgements

 - [The Complete 2024 Web Development Bootcamp Course](https://www.udemy.com/course/the-complete-web-development-bootcamp/) on Udemy for the original project.